 That’s certainly interesting and I would like to see further studies on this in the future.

 Other drinks to help with cramps

-Peppermint tea is caffeine-free and a herbal concoction yummy enough to soothe and relax your uterine muscles that causes menstrual cramps.
+It’s a caffeine-free, herbal concoction yummy enough to soothe and relax your uterine muscles that cause menstrual cramps.

 BCAA Energy Drink by Nutrend

-This new product claims to be able to support your fitness journey.
-It has zero sugar and 100mg of caffeine, recommended to be taken 20-30 minutes or during your exercise.
-It also has up to 5000mg of BCAA.
+It has zero sugar and 100mg of caffeine and is recommended to be taken 20-30 minutes before exercise.

 XS Energy Drink has 80mg of caffeine, with only 10 calories and zero sugar.